This is not a portfolio page. It's a structural analysis.

 - • Three service boxes: Strategy, Operations, Growth

-- • Client logo grid (no context)
+- • Client logo grid with no context

 - • Generic CTA: "Contact Us"

-- No authority signals: Nothing established expertise or category ownership
+- No authority signals — nothing established expertise or category ownership

-- No conversion path: Visitors had no reason to engage beyond "Contact Us"
+- No conversion path — visitors had no reason to engage beyond "Contact Us"

 After: Revenue Website Architecture

-- Authority infrastructure: 15 reference articles establish expertise and attract AI citations
+- Authority infrastructure — 15 reference articles establish expertise and attract AI citations

-- Conversion architecture: Multi-tier CTA strategy guides visitors from education to engagement
+- Conversion architecture — multi-tier CTA strategy guides visitors from education to engagement

 Results